“The loneliness of the expatriate is of an odd and complicated kind, for it is inseparable from the feeling of being free, of having escaped.”

 Want a Distinct Perspective on American Culture Other than the Standard Media Images?

-The Culture Shock Guide to the USA is one of the most thorough and thought-provoking editions of that series.
+The Culture Shock Guide to the USA is one of the series’ most thorough and thought-provoking editions.
 Buy it to discover a well-balanced view of our quirks and strengths.

 One of the most enjoyable looks at American culture I have read in a long time is Funny in Farsi by Firoozeh Dumas.
 Firoozeh, an Iranian American (Note: I knew the author vaguely in high school.
 We attended the same school in Newport Beach, California), captures a lot of funny stories about her family’s integration into American society that present a kind yet revealing, portrait of both life in the United States and the beauty of the Iranian culture.